yasaminashoori/JavaScript-Course/README.md

 - NAN: is an error that says not a number, it means we can't do subtraction of a "4" with "yas" and also We can't MUltiply a number in a string: "4" * "yas".

-- and "4" and "3" we can do the operations and they convert to numbers.
+- and "4" and "3" we can do the operations and convert them to numbers.

-- We can separate the long numbers with _ sign. like: 300_000.
+- We can separate the long numbers with (underline _ ) sign. like: 300_000.

 - The result of Comparisons is boolean.